@Claude handle stay, and no data migrates. What changes is who Claude acts as and who sets it up.

 claude.ai/admin-settings/claude-tag.
 If your workspace isn’t paired, run the setup wizard; otherwise you’re already on Claude Tag.
 Once paired, channels and linked-user DMs answer with the New version by default; no per-channel action is needed.Check for channels still on Legacy

-In the Claude Tag’s access section, look at the Claude in Slack version on each scope.
-Set any showing Legacy to New.
+In the Claude Tag’s access section, look at the Claude Tag version on each scope.
+Pairing defaults every scope to New, so this is usually empty; set any showing Legacy to New.

 Give Claude its connections